TMLoew/Philosophy-Club-St.-Gallen-Website/README.md

 # Philosophy Club St. Gallen – Website

-What it is: a simple HTML/CSS/JS site hosted on Netlify, code in GitHub.
+What it is: a simple HTML/CSS/JS site hosted on GitHub Pages, code in GitHub.
 No database.

 ## Who updates what
 - Current board: edit `about-us.html` and replace photos in `images/board/`.
 - Former boards: edit the matching `board-*.html` and photos in `images/board/`.
-- Events: auto-pulled from UniClubs via a Netlify Function; if that fails, it falls back to `data/events.json` (you can edit that file manually).
+- Events: auto-pulled from UniClubs by a GitHub Action that writes `data/events.json` (see below); you can also edit that file manually.
-- Posts/updates: edit `data/posts.json` (or use `/admin` once Netlify Identity + Git Gateway are configured).
+- Posts/updates: edit `data/posts.json` (or use `/admin` if you keep Decap CMS; note GitHub Pages has no auth layer by default).
 - Styles: `css/style.css`.
 Scripts: `js/site.js`.
-- Admin extras: add `?admin=1` to the site URL to reveal the “Refresh events” button (forces a fresh fetch from UniClubs, bypassing cached responses).
+- Admin extras: add `?admin=1` to the site URL to reveal the “Refresh events” button (cache-busts `data/events.json` fetch).
+On GitHub Pages there is no server-side auth; `/admin` is public unless protected at the repo level.
-- Admin password: `/admin` can be protected by Netlify Basic Auth.
-Set `ADMIN_PASSWORD` (and optionally `ADMIN_USER`) in Netlify env vars; the build script (`scripts/build.sh`) writes `_headers` with `Basic-Auth: user:pass`.
-If `ADMIN_PASSWORD` is missing, the site still builds but `/admin` is unprotected.

 ## GitHub Pages + UniClubs events
 - GitHub Pages can’t run Netlify Functions.
 A GitHub Action now runs every 6 hours (and on demand) to pull UniClubs events and write `data/events.json` (`.github/workflows/fetch-events.yml`).